tbedford/Website-Test/source/index.md

 a great holiday although we did get hit by typhoon Basyang.
 The typhoon season is supposed to end in November, so we hadn't been expecting that!
 It is also something of a shock to come back from 30C to colder climes - it was MINUS 7C out there this morning!
+Watch out for new articles AND new photos (check Updates below for details)!

 **[2018-01-16]**